Creation – Time

 When we discuss “days” in the Genesis account of creation, we are on similarly mysterious ground, because we measure days on earth by how long it takes the earth to make a full revolution on its axis, then we divide up that time into human units of measure as if we, living in our age, were the center and arbiters of it all.
 And all the time we erroneously assume that earth days have remained constant over the eons

 Then there is the literal meaning of Yom (Hebrew: יום), the Biblical Hebrew word for “day” used in Genesis and throughout the Old Testament.
 Look in Terminology for more on this topic.
 Or click here for an interesting introduction to what Saint Augustine wrote in his 2-volume treatise “The Literal Meaning of Genesis” back in 415.
-More recently J. Richard Middleton has written a thoughtful article for BioLogos that compares ways of interpreting Genesis 1 and comes to the convincing conclusion that the arrangement of time described is a helpful literary device to convey God’s sovereignty in the creation narrative.
+More recently a very thoughtful article was posted on BioLogos that compares ways of interpreting Genesis 1 and comes to the convincing conclusion that the arrangement of time described is a helpful literary device to convey God’s sovereignty in the creation narrative.